 - PhD Business Information Management and Operations, University of Westminster, UK

-- MSc Industrial Engineering, Universidad de los Andes, Colombia
+- MEng Industrial Engineering, Universidad de los Andes, Colombia

-- BSc Industrial Engineering, Universidad Nacional de Colombia
+- BEng Industrial Engineering, Universidad Nacional de Colombia

 Maria is a Fellow of the Higher Education Academy.
-She has taught business-related topics on undergraduate and postgraduate modules, including Sustainable Business, Global Strategic Management and Digital Business.
+She has taught business-related topics on undergraduate and postgraduate modules, including Sustainable Business, Global Strategic Management and Designing Value.
 She is currently leading the Innovation and Creativity module in our BA Business Management degree and the Strategic Innovation in the digital world module in our MBA programme.